MyDuan/yolov4-docker-image/README.md

 - run `$ cd models/predict`
 - run `$ mkdir model`
   - prepare your own yolov4-416.tflite model file
+      - you can see [here](https://github.com/hunglc007/tensorflow-yolov4-tflite#tensorflow-yolov4-tflite) to prepare it
+      - you also can download it [here](https://drive.google.com/file/d/1w3s9ml_uiS51r07DrA9aJuwFoCfvfEIg/view?usp=sharing)
 - run `$ . local_build_and_serve.sh`
 - after the docker image is runing
 - open a new terminal